 If you suffered from whiplash injuries that were caused in a road traffic accident or by the fault of another person, please contact our Personal Injury Whiplash Solicitors for a free consultation.
 When we know the details about how your whiplash injuries occurred, we can advise you in relation to the prospects of success and the timescales for settlement.
 We offer a No Win No Fee arrangement to pursue your personal injury claim.

 A whiplash injury occurs when the soft tissue in the neck and spine is stretched as a result of the body being thrown in a sudden or forceful movement.
 The most commonly affected areas of the body with a whiplash injury are the neck, back and shoulders.
 Symptoms of whiplash may include pain, dizziness, nausea, headaches and a feeling of pins and needles radiating down the arms or legs.
 Whiplash injuries are most commonly caused by road traffic accidents.
 It is important to note though that a whiplash injury can be sustained in a very low impact collision, with speeds of only a few miles per hour.
 The law now defines Whiplash as a soft tissue in the neck, back or shoulder; namely a sprain, strain, tear, or rupture or lesser damage of a muscle, tendon or ligament except if it is part of or connected to another injury i.e. broken bone.

-Whiplash solicitors can help you claim for whiplash you have sustained in an accident that wasn't your fault, as long as it has happened in the last three years.
-If successful, your compensation for whiplash usually comes from the insurance of the other party involved.
+Forbes Solicitors can help you claim for whiplash you have sustained in an accident that wasn't your fault, as long as it has happened in the last three years.
+If successful, your whiplash compensation usually comes from the insurance policy of the other party involved.